errantSquam/guitarcade-speedup/README.md

 You can download straight from the repo or access releases here: https://github.com/errantSquam/guitarcade-speedup/releases

+Please contact me via Issues if anything doesn't work!
+I haven't tested this on other versions of Rocksmith.

 ## How to Install
 **UPDATE: CHANGED TO XDELTA PATCHES FOR LEGAL REASONS.
 Please download xdeltaUI and patch them onto your .psarc files!
 Let me know if anything doesn't work.
 Will look into a proper installer eventually.**